 1. Trends MCP

-Trends MCP connects an MCP-compatible AI assistant to normalized trend data across 25+ sources (including Google Search, TikTok, Reddit, YouTube, Amazon, and news).
+Trends MCP connects an MCP-compatible AI assistant to normalized trend data across 15+ live sources, including Google Search, Google Shopping, TikTok, Reddit, YouTube, Amazon, and news.
 The model answers in natural language, but the answers are backed by current growth metrics and ranked lists, not only training data.

 Why it leads this list for AI content ideation: Ideation inside an AI chat usually fails when the model extrapolates from stale patterns.
 Trends MCP gives the assistant the same kind of signals a researcher would pull from multiple tabs, in one place, so prompts like "what is accelerating in my niche on TikTok versus Google Search this month?" return data-grounded answers.

-Example direction: Ask for ranked TikTok trends by week-over-week change, then cross-check a shortlist on Google Search growth to find topics with visual momentum but lower search competition.
+Example direction: Ask for the current TikTok trending hashtags board, then cross-check a shortlist with get_growth on Google Search to find topics with visual momentum but lower search competition.
 That pairing is a common content calendar filter for social-led topics.

-Strengths: Works in the environment where teams already draft (Claude, Cursor, ChatGPT), combines sources without tab switching, includes acceleration metrics, and starts at $29/month.
+Strengths: Works in the environment where teams already draft (Claude, Cursor, ChatGPT), combines sources without tab switching, includes acceleration metrics, and starts at $19/month with a free tier of 100 requests per month.

 Limitations: Requires an MCP-enabled client.
-It is built for investigation and comparison, not for a passive "trend feed" you scroll once a week without questions.
+It is built for investigation and comparison, not for a passive trend feed scrolled once a week without questions.

 Best for: Marketers, SEOs, and creators who want content ideas inside an AI assistant and need cross-platform trend proof before committing production time.